Editor’s Note: This post was originally published in January 2020 and was updated for accuracy and comprehensiveness on December 6, 2023.

-When you think about brands that have huge a huge community of followers, one of the first ones you probably think of is the House of Mouse.
+When you think about brands that have a huge community of followers, one of the first ones you probably think of is the House of Mouse.
 For a company that was founded nearly 100 years ago, Disney has done everything possible to make their brand not just a media company, but a complete entertainment experience.
 With beloved characters like Winnie the Pooh and Donald Duck, their films and stories are the perfect vehicle for building lasting emotional relationships with each of their customers, no matter where they are in the world.

 From the United States to Tokyo and everywhere in between, Disney fanatics are all connected by a deep love of all things magical.
 This shared passion has led to a number of exciting traditions inside the Disney community that bring people together, including Dapper Day and cosplay meetups.

 Perhaps the most exciting event, however, is the D23 Expo.
 This annual gathering is sponsored by the Official Disney Fan Club, D23, and welcomes members of the Disney community to come together and celebrate all things Disney.
-This three day event is the highlight of the year for the most avid Disney community members, and is a fantastic opportunity for new and old fans alike to meet, create more lasting relationships, and share their own experiences with each other.
+This three-day event is the highlight of the year for the most avid Disney community members, and is a fantastic opportunity for new and old fans to meet, create more lasting relationships, and share their own experiences with each other.

 While each of these experiences are magical in their own right, the pinnacle of a true Disney community experience is physically going to one of their parks.
 Gathering with a crowd of other wide-eyed enthusiasts to take part in the rides, sights, and sounds of the world of Disney is the ultimate expression of what it means to be a member of this worldwide community.

-These types of exceptional customer service experiences are one of the best reasons their members have for sharing their experiences with others.
-To make that sharing process even easier, Baby Tula runs a referral and rewards program that rewards their happy customers for sharing the brand with their friends.
-This makes it beneficial for customers to leave product reviews, use a unique referral link, or share the Baby Tula brand on social media.
+These types of customer stories are one of the best ways its members can share their experiences with others.
+To make that sharing process even easier, Itzy Ritzy runs a referral and rewards program that rewards its happy customers for sharing the brand with their friends.
+This makes it beneficial for customers to leave product reviews, use a unique referral link, or share the Itzy Ritzy brand on social media.

 Building a great brand community is easier than you think

 What each of these awesome brand communities have in common is that they know what their customers care about.
-With this knowledge at the helm, these 10 brands have built a community around enabling their customers to live out those values through a complete and rewarding brand experience.
+With this knowledge at the helm, these 8 brands have built a community around enabling their customers to live out those values through a complete and rewarding brand experience.